Cattle Co.

 Finished on-ranch

-The animal is grass-raised here, then grain-finished on the same pastures.
+The animal is pasture-raised here, then grain-finished on the same pastures.

 — 03 —